A copy of the Association's bylaws are also available for download by OACUSA members in OACUSA Central.

 11.7 Treasurer– The Treasurer shall receive all assessments, dues, donations, and other monies, the property of the Association.
 Same to be deposited in a Chartered Bank, Trust Company or Credit Union and credited to the accounts as authorized by the Executive.
 The Treasurer shall make all collections of money whenever necessary, giving receipt for same; disburse all moneys of the Association; by cheque, duly signed by the Treasurer.
 The Treasurer will present a complete financial statement at all regular meetings; report to the Executive the names of members who are in arrears in dues or otherwise financially indebted to the Association; make all reports as are required.
 The Treasurer shall complete all financial reports and make them available to the Executive or any member of the Association upon request and make available the formal report at each Annual General Meeting and Conference; and at any other time when directed by the Executive and perform such other duties as may be required.

-12.1 The Executive shall appoint a minimum of four (4) members to the position of Director.
+12.1 The Executive shall appoint a minimum of five (5) members to the position of Director.
 Director appointments expire every two years concurrent with the election of a President.

-12.2 Directors will be assigned a portfolio in one of four areas, Membership, Communications, Conferences or Training and shall perform duties assigned to them by the President or Designate.
+12.2 Directors will be assigned a portfolio in one of five areas: Membership and Awards, Communications, Conferences and Committees, External Relations or Training and shall perform duties assigned to them by the President or Designate.

 12.3 Director of Communications – shall be responsible for maintaining an accurate contact list of members, updating the Association website, sending out messages to members via list serves and assisting the Executive in other matters related to communications.